Abeer Sikder

 Host, Local Global Leaders PodcastAbeer Sikder (he/they) is a proud Kentuckian, Bengali American, dog daddy, everlasting educator, and lifelong learner.
 He is deeply committed to leadership development, public policy, and community empowerment.

-Previously, Abeer was the Kentucky State Manager for Save the Children Action Network.
-He was also a Senior Policy Analyst for The Council of State Governments, where he authored over 20 publications.
-His career began in the classroom as a Math Teacher in Memphis, Tennessee, through Teach For America.
+Previously, Abeer was Chief Operating Officer for AllPeople Marketplace, Kentucky State Manager for Save the Children Action Network, and Senior Policy Analyst for The Council of State Governments.
+He began his career in the classroom as a Math Teacher in Memphis, Tennessee, through Teach For America, and has authored over 20 publications on education, workforce, and leadership topics.

 Abeer holds a Juris Doctor from George Washington University Law School, completed graduate coursework at the Johns Hopkins School of Education, and earned a Bachelor of Arts in Economics from the University of Louisville.